 These homemade fish sticks are like night and day compared to the commercial version.
 They are oven baked instead of fried.
 The delicious crispy coating is achieved by dipping the fish into flour, egg, and seasoned Panko breadcrumbs.

-- Cod Fish Fillet: This homemade version is made with pieces of whole cod fillet.
-While cod is a great choice for making baked fish sticks, but any firm white fish will work such as haddock, halibut, or pollock.
-You can use fresh or frozen fish, just thaw frozen fish overnight in the refrigerator and pat dry before using.
+• Cod Fish Fillet: This fish sticks recipe is made with whole cod fillets.
+While cod is a great choice for making baked fish sticks, any firm white fish such as haddock, halibut, tilapia, or pollock will work.
+You can use fresh or frozen fish.
+Thaw frozen fish overnight in the refrigerator and pat dry before using.

-- Flour: This recipe calls for all-purpose flour, but you can substitute any type of flour including gluten free.
+• Flour: This recipe calls for all-purpose flour, but you can substitute any flour, including any gluten-free flour.
 The flour provides a light coating and helps the egg stick to the fish.

-- Eggs: The eggs help keep the fish moist and also provide the glue to hold the breadcrumb coating.
+• Eggs: The eggs help keep the fish moist and provide the glue to hold the breadcrumb coating.

-- Panko Coating: Finally, panko breadcrumbs combined with a bit of corn meal gives the fish sticks an extra crunchy exterior without frying.
-You can also substitute regular breadcrumbs for the Panko.
+• Panko Coating: Finally, panko bread crumbs combined with a bit of cornmeal give the fish sticks an extra crunchy exterior without frying.
+You can substitute regular bread crumbs for the Panko or use gluten-free panko bread crumbs.

-- Seasonings: The Panko breadcrumbs are seasoned with paprika, parsley, salt and pepper.
-Feel free to add other seasonings for extra flavor, such as garlic powder, onion powder, Italian seasoning, chili powder, or lemon pepper.
+• Seasonings: The breadcrumbs are seasoned with paprika, parsley, salt and pepper.
+Feel free to add other seasonings for extra flavor, such as old bay seasoning, Parmesan cheese, garlic powder, onion powder, Italian seasoning, chili powder, or lemon pepper.

 Steps to Make Homemade Baked Fish Sticks

-These fish sticks are delicious a squeeze of fresh lemon juice, and dipped into a simple tartar sauce (recipe below).
+These fish sticks are delicious with a squeeze of fresh lemon juice, and dipped into a simple tartar sauce.
 Serve with oven-baked fries, roasted vegetables, baked onion rings, or a salad to round out the meal.

 The detailed print-friendly recipe with ingredient measurements can be found at the bottom of this article, but these are the general steps for making homemade baked fish sticks: